The 5 most important last mile delivery KPIs

 1. Delivery time

-One of the most important things to track when it comes to your last mile delivery operations is delivery time.
-More specifically, you’ll want to compare the estimated delivery time with the actual delivery time to see if there are any discrepancies .
-This is called ‘delivery success rate’ or ‘promise met’. .
-If there is a significant, regular difference between the two, then that’s an indication that something needs to be fixed.
-This also helps you keep an eye on ‘first time delivery success’ (how many parcels were delivered on the first attempt).
+One of the most important things to track when it comes to your last-mile delivery operations is delivery time.
+More specifically, you’ll want to compare the estimated delivery time with the actual delivery time to see if there are any discrepancies.
+This is called “delivery success rate” or “promise met”.
+If there is a significant, regular difference between the two, this indicates that something needs to be fixed.
+This also helps you keep an eye on “first-time delivery success” (how many parcels were delivered on the first attempt).

 Perhaps you’re making unrealistic delivery promises at the checkout, or perhaps the carrier is taking a longer amount of time than expected to make each stop.
 Customers don’t usually want to be tied to delivery windows that are large or vague.
 This is where carriers who offer specific delivery windows can be more valuable.

-Whatever the case may be, it’s important to identify any problem areas so that you can take steps to correct them and improve the accuracy of delivery time.
+Whatever the case may be, it’s important to identify problem areas and take steps to correct them, and improve the accuracy of delivery time.

 2. Customer satisfaction

-Possibly the most important – customer satisfaction measures how satisfied customers are with the final leg of the delivery process.
+Of the biggest challenges of last-mile delivery, this is possibly the most important metric.
+Customer satisfaction measures how satisfied customers are with the final leg of the delivery process.
 This is often the most visible and direct interaction they have with the carrier.
 Prioritising customer satisfaction in the last-mile delivery can enhance customer loyalty, strengthen brand reputation, gain a competitive advantage and drive revenue growth.

-The better the customer experience – from estimated delivery times to the delivery experience – can impact how likely they are to order again.
-A good experience can actually reduce WISMO queries and customer contacts per order and save time on returns.
+The better the customer experience – from estimated delivery times to the delivery experience – the more likely they are to order again.
+A good experience can actually reduce WISMO queries and customer contacts per order, and save time on returns.
 This emphasises the importance of focusing on the overall customer experience and meeting or exceeding customer expectations.

 3. WISMO enquiries

-WISMO stands for ‘where is my order’ and used as an umbrella term to describe delivery tracking customer enquiries a retailer must deal with.
-One of the common enquiries retailers see is customers looking for an update on their order status which takes up customer service time.
+WISMO stands for “Where is my order?” and is used as an umbrella term to describe delivery tracking customer enquiries a retailer must deal with.
+One of the common enquiries retailers see is customers looking for an update on their order status, which takes up valuable customer service time.

-It is important to measure WISMO requests and keep them as low as possible because managing these requests can be costly to your business.
-You can overcome this by setting clear expectations when a customer makes a purchase and also sharing parcel updates using branded communications through our Track software.
+It’s important to measure WISMO requests and keep them as low as possible, because managing these requests can be costly to your business.
+You can overcome this by setting clear expectations when a customer makes a purchase, and by sharing parcel updates using branded communications through our Track software.

 4. Delivery costs

 Of course, one of the most important KPIs for any business is profitability, and deliveries are no different.
-When it comes to calculating profitability for your last mile deliveries, there are lots of costs to consider.
-This includes costs to your business like carriers, WISMO, salaries and office or warehouse spaces.
+When it comes to calculating profitability for your last-mile deliveries, there are lots of costs to consider.
+This includes costs to your business, such as carriers, WISMO, salaries, and office or warehouse spaces.

-Once you have a good handle on costs associated with delivery, you can start working on ways to minimise them so that your business can become more profitable overall.
+Once you have a good handle on costs associated with delivery, you can start working on ways to minimise them so that your business can become more profitable.

 5. Vehicle and package capacity

-Finally, another important KPI for last mile deliveries is capacity utilisation.
-Or, how much space packages take up in delivery vehicles.
+Finally, another important KPI for last-mile deliveries is capacity utilisation (how much space packages take up in delivery vehicles).
 Put simply, the more space your package takes up, the more you’ll likely pay to ship it.
-So, it’s in your best interest to make sure you’re efficiently using the space in the parcel you are shipping because you could be paying to ‘ship empty air’.
+It’s in your best interests to ensure you efficiently use the space for the parcel you’re shipping or else you could be paying to “ship empty air”.

-If you find that there is lots of empty space, this is an indication that you could improve efficiency by optimising your fulfilment.
-This can also be applied to carriers if vehicle capacity isn’t utilised properly which can lead to greater costs associated with multiple journeys or vehicles that have lots of empty space.
-This is inefficient for the brand, carrier and the environment.
+If you find that there’s lots of empty space, this is an indication that you could improve efficiency by optimising your fulfilment.
+This can also be applied to carriers if vehicle capacity isn’t utilised properly, which can lead to greater costs associated with multiple journeys or vehicles that have lots of empty space.
+This is inefficient for the brand, the carrier and the environment.